Denied Social Security Disability Claim?

 • Gather sufficient medical documentation

-• File the appropriate forms prior to the hearing
+• File the appropriate forms before the hearing

 • Develop the best strategy for handling your case